Spyforce: Production

 Roger Mirams was a newsreel cameraman and war correspondent during World War II.
 He had long harboured an ambition to make a TV series set during the war.
 In 1959 he made a pilot called The Coastwatchers but no series resulted.

 Mirams went on to establish a strong reputation in the world of children's TV.
-On one of the shows, Woobinda, Animal Doctor, he established a good working relationship with writer Ron McLean.
+On one of the shows, Woobinda (Animal Doctor), he established a good working relationship with writer Ron McLean.
 Mirams showed McLean a concept he had been working on called Sparrowforce and McLean were enthusiastic.

 The idea appealed to American producers Paramount Pictures, who backed Mirams to begin production without having seen a script.
 He made the pilot episode, "Spy Catcher", which was shot in November 1970.

 The pilot impressed Paramount, who bought overseas distribution rights, and the Nine Network, who bought the local rights.
 The series was shot in colour even though Australian TV was broadcast in black and white at the time.

 The first episode – retitled "The General" – aired in Sydney on 8 August 1971, and the rest of Australia on 26 August 1971.
 It was originally intended to produce 26 episodes, but following the success of the first series, Mirams held talks with both Nine Network and Paramount Pictures, who backed him for a second series.
 In all 42 episodes were produced.
 The series was last aired on Australian television in Adelaide on 21 September 1976, but has been re-run several times since.

 Actor Russell Crowe appeared briefly in one episode as a child actor at the age of seven.

 McLean wrote 35 of the episodes.
 The main directors were Howard Rubie and David Baker.

+It has been argued the series "established the Thomson star persona – cocky, smooth, secretly idealistic, prone to explosive bursts of violence and temper."